Pokecord-Official/Pokecord-Guide/commands/profile.md

 ## Key Items

 [Key items](https://bulbapedia.bulbagarden.net/wiki/Key_Item) are items that have a global effect on all Pokémon.
-These items appear in a select menu at the bottom of the profile message.
+These items cannot be used directly and appear in a select menu at the bottom of the profile message.